-- 1. Study and operation of CNC lathe machine. - 2.
-Study and operation of CNC milling machine. - 3.
-Part programming on CNC lathe machine. - 4.
-Part programming on CNC milling machine. - 5.
-Demonstration of tool offsets for CNC lathe machine. - 6.
-Demonstration of tool offsets for CNC milling machine. - 7.
-Generation of CNC codes using CAM Software for CNC lathe machine. - 8.
-Generation of CNC codes using CAM Software for CNC milling machine. - 9.
-Robot Programming for pick and place.
+- 1. Study and operation of CNC lathe - 2.
+Study and operation CNC milling machine - 3.
+Preparation of testing of typical part programs on CNC lathe machine. - 4.
+Preparation of testing of typical part programs on CNC milling machine. - 5.
+Exercises using CAM software. - 6.
+Part program generation through G and M Codes for turning, contouring, drilling and Milling. - 7.
+Development of tool path simulation by setting tool offsets for multi operations. - 8.
+Machining of various Components by generation of CNC code by CAM Software - 9.
+Robot Programming for a given path.